 [Archives]

-Astra's eyes moved without hesitation."Mana."He could feel it—something within the coin pulsing, guiding him like an unseen hand brushing across the edge of his consciousness.
+He felt it immediately—something within the coin pulsing, an unseen hand brushing against the edge of his consciousness, guiding him deeper.

-[Warning: Access Restricted – Contingency Mode Active]Coin functionality is currently limited due to insufficient Rank.Certain knowledge, archives, paths, and spell functions have been sealed due to Contingency Scenario.Full inheritance is locked.
-To receive greater knowledge and dominion, Rank must increase.Mana will be transmitted as rank increases.
+[Warning: Access Restricted – Contingency Mode Active]Coin functionality limited due to insufficient Rank.Certain knowledge, archives, paths, and spell functions sealed by Contingency Protocol.Full inheritance is locked.
+To receive greater knowledge and dominion, Rank must increase.
+Mana will be transmitted as Rank increases.

 Knowledge is power.

-So this is how the old bloodlines passed spells—through the coin.
+So this is how the old bloodlines passed spells… through the coin.
 Through mana itself.

 But Astra?
-He had learned the magic.
+He had simply… received.

 [Mana]